cybernetlab/karma-polymer/README.md

 Creates elements, runs callback and removes all elements after it

-This function is very si,ilar to create except it removes all created elements after callback is finished:
+This function is very similar to `create` except it removes all created elements after callback is finished:

 ```js
 it('should be true', function(done) {